-Playlist are the most popular way to organize your songs and prepare gis.
+Playlist are the most popular way to organize your songs and prepare gigs.
 In the playlist tab you can manage your playlists and edit the contents of a playlist.

-Playlists are always displayed in alphabetical order.
+Playlists are displayed in alphabetical order by default.
+The sort order can be changed by tapping on Sort by.
 If you tap on a playlist you can edit the contents of the playlist.
 See Edit a Playlist.

 The list can be filtered by keywords.
 You can show only playlists with certain keywords, playlists without certain keywords and a combination of both.
 To assign keywords to a playlist, see Edit keywords further below.

-If the currently loaded song has been loaded from within a playist, that playlist will be marked with a blue background to indicate that this is the currently active playlist.
+If the currently loaded song has been loaded from within a playlist, that playlist will be marked with a blue background to indicate that this is the currently active playlist.